semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 All the examples above are available in the Github repository I created for this article, under the JSON format.

-*CURL* gives you two ways of using the JSON data for your queries :
+*CURL* gives you two ways of using the JSON data for your queries:

 - The first one, by including it directly into your *CURL* call, using the `-d` parameter.
 - The second one, by including data from the files I gave you in your *CURL* call, using the `--data-binary` parameter, indicating the path to the JSON file preceded with an @.
 (Example : `--data-binary @path/to/file.json`)

 ### Understanding the REST API

 To query Elasticsearch, we make calls to its **REST API**.
-The format of the URL we use is the following (assuming Elasticsearch is available on your localhost on port 9200) :
+The format of the URL we use is the following (assuming Elasticsearch is available on your localhost on port 9200):

 <div class="highlight"><pre><code>http://localhost:9200<span style="color: orange">[/index[/type]]</span><span style="color: chartreuse">[/_action[?parameters]]</span></code></pre></div>